capejs/capejs/README.md

 Within event handlers, `this` denotes the component itself.
 So you can call its `increment` method by `this.increment()`.

+A method call `this.refresh()` redraws the component.
+You should call it at the end of the `init` method, but if the component lacks the `init` method, the `refresh` method is called when the component is mounted.

 A working demo is found in the directory [demo/click_counter](demo/click_counter).